-The Sacramento Emergency Clean Air and Transportation Program provides grants to offset the costs of projects that reduce on-road emissions within the Sacramento federal ozone nonattainment area.
+The Sacramento Emergency Clean Air and Transportation (SECAT) Program provides grants to offset the costs of projects that reduce on-road emissions within the Sacramento federal ozone nonattainment area.
 Eligible projects include upgrades and exchanges of heavy-duty diesel vehicles with 2002 or older engines.
 Other advanced technology implementation projects may also qualify.
+For more information, including current funding opportunities, see the SECAT website.
 (Reference California Health and Safety Code 44299.50-44299.55)

 Point of Contact

 Associate Air Quality Engineer

 Natural Gas Vehicle (NGV) Home Fueling Infrastructure Incentive - South Coast

 South Coast Air Quality Management District (SCAQMD) residents may be eligible for up to $2,000 toward the purchase and installation of a qualified Phill NGV home fueling appliance.
 SCAQMD and the Mobile Source Air Pollution Reduction Review Committee provide funding for the program, which will continue until funds have been exhausted.
 For more information, refer to the SCAQMD Funding Opportunities website.

 Hybrid and Zero Emission Truck and Bus Vouchers - San Joaquin Valley